bigOconstant/longloading/README.md

 Simple C++ winrt example project made to show that simple setting IsActive="True" in a function does not automatically update the UI.
 And to start a discussion on how this can be achieved.

+## Expected Behavior
+  When button is pressed, the ProgressRing is activated (Starts spinning), the computation to find 500,000 primes is done, and then the ProgressRing is set to IsActive="False" and stops spinning.

+## Actual Behavior
+  Button is pressed, UI Freezes and the ProgressRing is never shown.

 ## Getting Started

 Compile the project and click the button.
 The first 500,000 prime numbers will be calculated.
 Takes about a minute